jmslynn/react-portfolio/README.md

 ### Future Improvements

 The tailwind css is not working well for me.
 I plan to change it over to bootstrap.
+This will hopefully fix the small screen layout issues and the text overlay display in the Portfolio section.

 Project currently uses an API to display a string of Greeked text.
 I'd like to change that to an animal image.